luismaecker/burned_embedder/README.md

 ## Main Results

-Visualizations of the main results can be found in reports/figures/validation.
+Visualizations of the main results can be found in 'reports/figures/validation', as well as in the notebook 'notebooks/main.ipynb'.
 More Information and results will be uploaded via a presentation after the Hackathon Evaluation.

 ## Prerequisites